Stanford Harmonics

-The Stanford Harmonics are a co-ed a cappella group from Stanford University.
+The Stanford Harmonics, also known as The Harmonics, are a co-ed a cappella group from Stanford University.
 Known for their alternative rock repertoire and award-winning recordings, the Harmonics have garnered international recognition for their performances and have been featured on BOCA, Sing, and Voices Only a cappella compilations.
 The Harmonics are one of the few collegiate a cappella groups that own their own wireless microphone equipment and have developed a live performance style that includes the use of electronic distortion and sound effects.

 History

 The group's third release, Insanity Laughs (1999), was received as a "breakthrough album" for the unprecedented mixing of its drum-like vocal percussion.

-In 2009, their landmark studio album, Escape Velocity, won three Contemporary A Cappella Recording Awards, including Best Mixed Collegiate Album, and was selected by the Recorded A Cappella Review Board as one of their Picks of the Decade.
+In 2009, their landmark studio album Escape Velocity won three Contemporary A Cappella Recording Awards, including Best Mixed Collegiate Album, and was selected by the Recorded A Cappella Review Board as one of their Picks of the Decade.

 In 2010, the Harmonics won the A Cappella Community Awards for Favorite Mixed Collegiate Group and Favorite Scholastic Album.

-In 2020, the album Signal Lost by the Harmonics won Best Rock Album from the Contemporary A Cappella Recording Awards.
+In 2020, their album Signal Lost won Best Rock Album from the Contemporary A Cappella Recording Awards.

-Their newest album, titled Event Horizon, a concept album centered around grief, was released in August 2025.
+Their newest album Event Horizon, a concept album centered around grief, was released in August 2025.